DngHuy/docker-masterarbeit/README.md

 ### .env file
 Here's the whole .env file.
 Create a `.env` file and copy/past this content.
+Empty fields can be left empty and the values int the <VALUE> will be explained in the respective section of the service.
 ```properties
 ELASTIC_VERSION=8.12.1